Spain and Portugal risk early exits at Euro 2020, rainbow row overshadows Germany game

-Spain and reigning champions Portugal are at risk of a shock early exit from Euro 2020 on the last day of group matches on Wednesday, while UEFA's refusal to allow Munich to light the Allianz Arena in rainbow colours has overshadowed a crucial game between Germany and Hungary.
+Spain and reigning champions Portugal are at risk of a shock early exit from Euro 2020 on Wednesday, while landmarks in Munich will be decked out in rainbow colours in protest at anti-homosexuality laws in Hungary ahead of the Magyars' crucial match with Germany.

 Spain and Portugal risk early exits at Euro 2020, rainbow row overshadows Germany game

-Luka Modric inspired Croatia to victory against Scotland and a place in the last 16
+Luis Enrique believes Spain are like "a bottle of cava about to be uncorked"

-Germany need a draw to reach the last 16 but defeat would see Hungary go through and possibly condemn Joachim Loew's side to another group-stage exit, just like at the 2018 World Cup.
+The Germans need a draw at the Allianz Arena in the Bavarian capital to reach the last 16 on the last day of group matches but defeat would send Hungary through and possibly condemn Joachim Loew's side to another group-stage exit, just like at the 2018 World Cup.

-That is unthinkable for the Germans, who beat Cristiano Ronaldo's Portugal 4-2 at the weekend to kickstart their campaign but could be without Thomas Mueller due to a knee injury.
+That is unthinkable for Germany, who beat Cristiano Ronaldo's Portugal 4-2 at the weekend to kickstart their campaign but could be without Thomas Mueller due to a knee injury.

+The build-up to the Group F match has been overshadowed by the fallout from UEFA's decision to block plans by Munich authorities to light the stadium in rainbow colours.

-UEFA refused "given the political context of the request", but Munich Mayor Dieter Reiter called the decision "shameful" and announced plans to decorate other city landmarks in rainbow colours instead.
+UEFA refused "given the political context of the request".
+Munich's mayor Dieter Reiter called the decision "shameful" and announced plans to decorate other city landmarks in rainbow colours instead.

+Rainbow flags will fly at the town hall and a huge wind turbine close to the stadium and the city's 291-metre (955-foot) Olympic Tower will be lit up as well.

+On Wednesday, German Foreign Minister Heiko Maas also criticised UEFA for its decision, even though he agreed that "the football pitch is not about politics".

 On the field in the same Group F, World Cup holders France take on Portugal in Budapest, where the reigning European champions are in danger.